Kiarasinghh/cse15l-lab-reports/LabReport3.md

 	biomed/1478-7954-1-3.txt:        doctors [ 28 ] .
 An important aspect in the analyzing the

 ```

+This code recursivley searches the biomed direcotry for ny files with the word doctor (not case sensitive).

 ## Option 2: -c (count occurences of match)

 Example 1: